Our Story

 1988: The Museum, housed in its own building for the first time after initially being housed within the Clackamas Armory, officially opens to the public with guided tours of collection items on display

-1996: Battery A Field Artillery Horse Barn officially becomes part of the Museum and displaying artillery for the first time to the public
+1996: The Battery A Field Artillery Horse Barn officially becomes part of the Museum and displays artillery for the first time to the public

-2008: After 40 years open to the public, OMM closes for Base Realignment and Closure (BRAC), making space for the 41st Infantry Division Armed Forces Reserve Center (AFRC)
+2008: After being open to the public for over 30 years, OMM closes for Base Realignment and Closure (BRAC), making space for the 41st Infantry Division Armed Forces Reserve Center (AFRC)

-2009: OMM moves into its current location, as well as its 1975 initial home, and begins the process of renovating and expanding the Camp Withycombe Armory to retrofit the building as a 21st century museum
+2009: The Oregon Military Museum moves into its current location, as well as the Museum’s 1975 initial home, and begins the process of renovating and expanding the Camp Withycombe Armory to retrofit the building as a 21st century museum

-2009: OMM moves its recently acquired WW2 era Quonset Hut (Q-Hut), once used on post and by OMM’s former foundation, into its Historic Park
+2009: OMM moves its WW2 era Quonset Hut (Q-Hut), once used on post by soldiers and later by the former Oregon Military Museum Foundation, into its Historic Park

 2014: The Quartermaster Storehouse, one of the first structures built on Camp Withycombe and recently acquired by the Museum, moves to its current location in the Historic Park after nearly being demolished

-2016: The Museum’s detachment closes with the retirement of Chief Warrant Officer Ryan and transitions to a corps of skilled restoration volunteers
+2016: The Museum’s detachment deactivates with the retirement of Chief Warrant Officer Robert Ryan and transitions to a corps of skilled restoration volunteers

-2019: All elements of Oregon Military Museum’s Historic Park are in place—Battery A Field Artillery Horse Barn, Quartermaster Storehouse, and the newly-installed multi-tank display
+2019: All elements of the Oregon Military Museum’s Historic Park are in place — the Battery A Field Artillery Horse Barn, the Quartermaster Storehouse, and the newly-installed multi-tank display

-2019: OMM marks 10 years since being open to the public while it continues to unpack from the 2009 move and manage building renovations, along with continuing collections care, restoration, and research services
+2019: OMM marks 10 years since closure to the public while it continues to unpack from the 2009 move and manage building renovations, along with continuing collections care, restorations, and research services

 2019: Renovation of the Quartermaster Storehouse as an interpretive center is completed but not yet open to the public

-2020: OMM’s main building remodel is completed, including renovating the drill floor into an exhibit gallery space, the development of the Thomas E. Withycombe Library, and the finished Education Wing and Hall of Valor additions
+2020: OMM’s main building remodel is completed, including renovations of the drill floor, mess hall, and rifle range into an exhibit gallery space; the installation of the Thomas E. Withycombe Library; and the addition of the lobby and Hall of Valor

 2022: OMM opens its Historic Park to the public for the first time with a weekly schedule, including a wider array of programs and services with the help of a growing Volunteer Corps

-2022: The Museum begins design of its first generation and rotating exhibits while hosting events in its Education Wing and event spaces
+2022: OMM begins design of its first generation and rotating exhibits while hosting outreach events in its renovated building

-2025: The Oregon Military Museum, now in its new home and expanded to include its Historic Park, celebrates its 50th anniversary since first established as a museum and as the state’s official military history repository
+2025: The Oregon Military Museum celebrates its 50th anniversary as an established museum and the state’s official military history repository